iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 [^mkdocs]: MkDocs. [mkdocs.org](https://mkdocs.org)

 In Iolanta terminology, `Facet` is a unit of executable program code used to visualize RDF nodes in an **Environment**.
-Facet can be described as a black box as displayed on {{ render("fig-facet-black-box") }}.
+Facet can be described as a black box as displayed in {{ render("fig-facet-black-box") }}.

 <figure markdown>
 <div>{{ render("facet-black-box")|safe }}</div>